 Emily works on a variety of the City’s long-range planning projects, including the Forward 2040 Comprehensive Plan, small area plans, grant administration, and other special projects.
 She is the staff liaison to the Historic Preservation Commission, and manages the City’s local preservation projects.

 Emily received her Bachelor’s degree in Community and Regional Planning from Iowa State University in 2020.
 Prior to coming to Salisbury, she interned at the Iowa Department of Transportation and the City of Traverse City, MI.
-In 2022, Emily became an AICP candidate.
+In 2022, Emily received her AICP certificate in 2023.

 PLANNER